hm-lang/core/proposals/intro.md

 Y: int = X      # Y = 5 with probability 57%, or 6 with probability 43%.
 ```

+## types of types

+TODO: discuss type and classType.
+TODO: switch ~type to Out~type everywhere.

 # operators and precedence

 Operator priority.